aschamarthi/wa-cr-warp/README.md

 # WA-Warp: Wave-Appropriate 3D Compressible Euler Solver on GPU

 A high-performance 3D compressible Euler solver implemented in [NVIDIA Warp](https://github.com/NVIDIA/warp), based on the wave-appropriate reconstruction framework of Chamarthi et al. (2023–2026).
+Started as fun project but I realized it has a lot of potential and am going to make it full functional code.

 ![TGV Q-criterion isosurface at t=10, coloured by vorticity magnitude](tgv_t10.00_Q4.0.png) *Q-criterion isosurface (Q=4.0) coloured by vorticity magnitude |ω| for the inviscid Taylor-Green Vortex at t=10, N=512³.*